drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-handout.md

 Head to `.../digitext/text/`.
 We're going to work again with the `000003160_01_text.json` file we saw earlier.

-First look at the file by typing `less -N gulliver.txt`.
+First look at the file by typing `less -N 000003160_01_text.json`.
 Use the down arrows and/or pageup/pagedown to look around the text.
 Note what the shell considers a line to be by the count on the left hand side.
 Hit `q` when you are down to return to the flashing command line.

 We will start by using the `tr`, which is a command that can translate or delete characters.
 Type `tr -d [:punct:] < 000003160_01_text.json > 000003160_01_text-nopunct.txt` and hit enter.